 5. HMO or PPO:

 Two of the main types of dental insurance coverage that you will be presented with are a Health Maintenance Organization (HMO) or a Preferred Provider Organization (PPO).
 With an HMO, you generally have the lower premiums, a restricted network of dentists and providers, and no coverage if you need a dentist outside of that network.
 The PPO on the other hand will have higher premiums, and a larger network of dentists and providers which you will have access to.
 If you are familiar with an HMO or PPO in the health insurance area, then these concepts should be pretty familiar to you, and work very similar.
-As a side note, we work with some really good dental insurance carrier’s that have a large PPO network here in Texas and elsewhere in the United States, that often are able to meet our client’s needs.
+As a side note, we work with some really good dental insurance carrier’s that have a large PPO network here locally in San Antonio, Texas and elsewhere in the United States, that often are able to meet our client’s needs.

 6. Waiting Periods: